jsumbo/atm-simulation/README.md

 Remember, this is a console-based application.
 You will interact with it using the command line of your system.

+## Contributing

+Contributions are welcome!
+To contribute:

+1. Fork this repository.
+2. Create a new branch for your features.
+3. Add your changes.
+4. Commit your changes and push to your forked repository.
+5. Create a pull request detailing your changes.

 ## Disclaimer

 This is a simple program designed for educational purposes and does not contain all the features of a real ATM.
 For instance, it does not include features like PIN change, transfer of funds, or multiple account handling.
 Use it as a starting point to build more complex applications.

+## License

+This project is licensed under the MIT License.